OMNIA, ESPOO ADULT EDUCATION CENTRE

 • Acceptable means of payment include the following sport and culture vouchers or mobile payment: Smartum, Edenred and ePassi.

-• Payment methods are personal and cannot be used for course material fees.
+• The means of payment are personal and cannot be used for course material fees.

 • When paying at Espoo info, you must have a printed invoice and your personal ID with you.